Brightest Stars

 Altair is a white main sequence star – with a spectral type A7 – and is the 12th brightest star in the sky.
 It shares that spot with the star Acrux in the constellation Crux.

 The star is classified as a Delta Scuti variable star since it shows slight changes in luminosity.
 It has three dim companion stars visible through telescopes.
-And not only is it a fast spinner, it moves quickly in front of its background stars.
+And not only it is a fast spinner, it moves quickly in front of its background stars.
 In fact, it’ll move about a full degree over the next 5,000 years.

 How to see Altair